mars-planet/mars_city/servers/voicelib/doc/voicelib-sw-reqs.rst

 Actors
 ~~~~~~
 One or more astronauts/:term:`IMS` or :term:`OeWF` volunteers conducting
-(mock) :term:`EVA` and using rovers to assist them.
+(mock) :term:`EVA` and using one or more rovers to assist them.

 Contextual Goals
 ~~~~~~~~~~~~~~~~
-Direct the operation of the rover using naturalistic voice commands.
+Direct the operation of a rover using naturalistic voice commands.

 Priority
 --------